-A conforming loan is a home loan that falls within the loan size limits set by the FHFA and adheres to other rules established by Fannie Mae and Freddie Mac, two government-sponsored companies that are regulated by the FHFA .
+A conforming loan is a home loan that falls within the loan size limits set by the FHFA.
+It adheres to other rules established by Fannie Mae and Freddie Mac, two government-sponsored companies that are regulated by the FHFA.
 A loan that meets these conditions allows Fannie Mae and Freddie Mac to buy your mortgage from your lender and convert it into an investment product.

 How a Conforming Loan Works

 Fannie Mae and Freddie Mac buy mortgages on the secondary market to meet the FHFA's goals of liquidity, affordability, and stability in the mortgage market.
 They then either package them into securities or they hold them in a portfolio.

-However, Fannie Mae and Freddie Mac are restricted by law to buying conforming loans that are no larger than the limits set by the FHFA.
+But Fannie Mae and Freddie Mac are restricted by law to buying conforming loans that are no larger than the limits set by the FHFA.
 These limits, known as the conforming loan limits, vary by year and location.
 Conforming loans also have other underwriting criteria.
 Fannie Mae has rules for lenders that take into account loan-to-value ratio, debt-to-income ratio, and credit score.

-Call the mortgage servicer listed on your mortgage statement or send them a written request to find out who owns your mortgage, which can change over time.
+Call the mortgage servicer listed on your mortgage statement or send them a written request to find out who owns your mortgage because this can change over time.
 You can also use the "Fannie Mae Mortgage Lookup Tool" and Freddie Mac's "Loan Lookup Tool" to confirm whether your mortgage is owned by one of these companies.

 How Much Can I Borrow in Conforming Loans?

-But if you want to know what to expect from your own local area, the FHFA offers a complete list of conforming loan limits by county in the United States.
-Within a county, limits vary by the number of units within a dwelling, ranging from one to four.
+The FHFA offers a complete list of conforming loan limits by county in the United States if you want to know what to expect from your own local area.
+Limits vary by the number of units within a dwelling, ranging from one to four.

-The Housing and Economic Recovery Act (HERA) requires the conforming loan limit to be adjusted each year to reflect changes in the average price of homes in the U.S. As prices rise, the conforming loan limit does, too, so housing remains attainable for middle- and lower-income buyers.
+The Housing and Economic Recovery Act (HERA) requires that the conforming loan limit be adjusted each year to reflect changes in the average price of homes in the U.S. The conforming loan limit rises as prices rise, so housing remains attainable for middle- and lower-income buyers.